papyrs/ic/README.md

 Backend canister smart contracts and frontend providers of [Papyrs].

+## Links

+Some useful links:

+- See the [ADMIN](/ADMIN.md) document for some information about the tools and command lines use for administration purpose
+- [DOCS](/DOCS.md) provide some additional information to the not that documented code 😉

 ## License

 Have a look at the [LICENSE](LICENSE.md) for information about licensing and limitation.